Tips for a successful Microsoft Teams app submission

 botsblock in the Microsoft Teams manifest schema reference.)

-✅ Personal bots must send a welcome message on first launch
+✅ Personal bots must always send a welcome message on first launch

-A welcome messages is the best way to set the tone for your personal/chat bot.
+A welcome message is the best way to set the tone for your personal chat bot.
 This is the first interaction a user has with the bot.
 A good welcome message can encourage the user to keep exploring the app.
-If the welcome or introductory message is confusing or unclear, users won't see the value of the app immediately and lose interests.
+If the welcome or introductory message is confusing or unclear, users won't see the value of the app immediately and lose interest.
+See the following section for welcome message requirements:

 A welcome message is optional for a channel bot.